An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Shifted Poisson structures on super derived NQ-manifolds

 Note that the spaces $\PreSp(X,n)$ and $\PreSp(X,\Pi n)$ are canonically weakly equivalent to Dold--Kan denormalisations of good truncations of the equal and unequal parity summands of $\Fil^2\DR$, so their homotopy groups are just given by

 \begin{theorem} For a super NQ-manifold $X$, there are canonical weak equivalences

 of simplicial sets.

 In particular, the sets of equivalence classes of (parity-reversed) $n$-shifted symplectic structures and of (parity-reversed) non-degenerate $n$-shifted Poisson structures on $X$ are isomorphic. \end{theorem} \begin{proof} The proof of \cite[Corollary \ref{poisson-compatcor2}]{poisson} adapts, \emph{mutatis mutandis}.
 We now outline the main steps.
 The passage from non-degenerate Poisson structures to symplectic structures proceeds along the lines of the more specific cases considered in \cite[Proposition 6.4]{KosmannSchwarzbachMagriPN}, \cite[Proposition 2 and Theorem 2]{KhudaverdianVoronov} and \cite[Proposition 5.2.2]{bruceGeomObjects}.
+However, in those cases, the differential is $0$, so homotopical considerations do not arise.
 Other related constructions can be found in \cite{KosmannSchwarzbachLaurentGengoux,KosmannSchwarzbachDerivedBrackets}.

 Each Poisson structure $\pi \in \cP(X,n)$ (resp. $\pi \in \cP(X,\Pi n)$) gives rise to a Poisson cohomology complex

 defined as the super cochain complex given by the derivation $Q+[\pi,-]$ acting on $\widehat{\Pol}(X,n) $ (resp. $\widehat{\Pol}(X,\Pi n) $).
 There is also a canonical element $\sigma(\pi) \in \z^{n+2}\widehat{\Pol}_{\pi}(X,n)^{=}$ (resp. $\z^{n+2}\widehat{\Pol}_{\pi}(X,\Pi n)^{\ne}$) given by